By W.R. (Bat) Masterson in 1907

 Luke and I were sitting together in the billiard room of the “White Elephant” one evening, discussing the trouble he had with Courtright and the effect it was likely to have on his business.

 Just then, one of Luke’s business associates, by the name of Jake Johnson, came to where we were sitting and informed Luke that Courtright was in the outer lobby and would like to have a talk with him.

 “I did invite him in,” replied Johnson, “but he refused and said I was to tell you to come out.”

 “Very well,” said Luke, “I will see what he has to say; and immediately got up and accompanied Johnson to where Courtright was waiting.

-I took occasion at the opening of this story to state that when Luke reached the age of young manhood he was totally lacking in education.
-It is now but proper for me to say that at the time of his death, twenty years later. he was an exceptionally well-read man.
-He could write an excellent letter; always used good English when talking and could quote Shakespeare, Byron, Goldsmith, and Longfellow better and more accurately than most scholars.
+I took occasion at the opening of this story to state that when Luke reached the age of young manhood, he totally lacked in education.
+It is now but proper for me to say that twenty years later, at the time of his death. he was an exceptionally well-read man.
+He could write an excellent letter, always used good English when talking and could quote Shakespeare, Byron, Goldsmith, and Longfellow better and more accurately than most scholars.

-The burning of the midnight oil was due the transformation.
-It transformed him from a white Indian when I first found him, to a diffident, courteous gentleman, who was, at his death about twelve years ago, one of the best known and most popular sporting men in this country.
+The burning of the midnight oil was due to the transformation.
+It transformed him from a white Indian when I first found him to a diffident, courteous gentleman, who was, at his death about twelve years ago, one of the best known and most popular sporting men in this country.